The Curse at Alton Manor

-The Curse at Alton Manor is a dark ride at the Alton Towers theme park near the village of Alton in Staffordshire, England, opened on 18 March 2023.
-There is a minimum height restriction of 0.9 metres.
-Guests under 1.1 metres must be accompanied by an adult.
+The Curse at Alton Manor is a dark ride located at the Alton Towers theme park, near the village of Alton, Staffordshire, England.
+The attraction opened on 18 March 2023.
+Guests must be at least 0.9 metres tall to ride, and those under 1.1 metres in height are required to be accompanied by an adult.

 The ride originally opened in 1992 as The Haunted House, before a retheme as Duel – The Haunted House Strikes Back! with the addition of interactive laser shooting in 2003.
-The same ride system and building was re-used for The Curse at Alton Manor with a new theme and scenes.
+The ride system and building were reused for The Curse at Alton Manor, featuring a completely new theme and scenes.
+However, the interactive laser element from the previous attraction was removed.